-- Feed ski arena is located only four kilometres from Tonstad, and is a modern competition arena for cross-country and biathlon.
-In summer, three kilometres are paved for roller skiing.
+- Feed ski arena is located only two miles from Tonstad, and is a modern competition arena for cross-country and biathlon.
+In summer,one mile is paved for roller skiing.

-- At Tjørhom you will find three kilometres of floodlit tracks open from 5 pm on weekdays, and 10 am on weekends and during school holidays.
+- At Tjørhom you will find one mile of floodlit tracks open from 5 pm on weekdays, and 10 am on weekends and during school holidays.

-- Between Haugen and Kvæven you find 2.5 kilometres of floodlit tracks.
+- Between Haugen and Kvæven you find 2 miles of floodlit tracks.

 In addition to the marked and groomed trails, the Norwegian Trekking Association (DNT) puts out trail markers in the wilderness so you can go ski-touring to their cabins and sleep there.
 Map, compass and extensive outdoor experience are a must on these trips.